alanng10/Alga/Docue/a.md

 "i" for inter.
 "a" for any.

-Alginia spell is Any land glob share integra never kind inter any.
+Alginia word spell is Any land glob share integra never kind inter any.

 Alginia civil done is Alginia spell.